mozilla/fxa/packages/fxa-admin-panel/README.md

 In local development, `yarn storybook` will start a Storybook server at <http://localhost:6009> with hot module replacement to reflect live changes.
 Storybook provides a way to document and visually show various component states and application routes.
 Storybook builds from pull requests and commits can be found at https://mozilla-fxa.github.io/storybooks/.

+_Note: This is still a work in progress and no stories exist yet._

 ## License

 MPL-2.0